Remarks on power-law random graphs: Acknowledgements

 \section{Acknowledgements}

-Mei Yin's research was supported in part by the University of Denver's Faculty Research Fund.
-She acknowledges helpful conversations with Yufei Zhao, and is particularly thankful to Yizao Wang for many constructive comments.
+Mei Yin's research was supported in part by the University of Denver's Faculty Research Fund 84688-145601.
+She acknowledges helpful conversations with Yufei Zhao, and is particularly grateful to Yizao Wang for many constructive comments.
+She also thanks the anonymous reviewer for their insightful comments and suggestions.